-Eudialyte | A Complicated Mineral
+Eudialyte a Complicated Mineral

 Interestingly just the purplish red coloured mineral that can be seen in the stone is eudialyte.

-In crystal healing eudialyte is said to help with self love and aids giving love to others whilst helping one to learn about forgiveness.
+In crystal healing the mineral eudialyte is said to help with self love and aids giving love to others whilst helping one to learn about forgiveness.
 It facilitates extra sensory perception (ESP) and has been used to help optic nerve disorders.
 It replenishes energy levels in cases of over exertion, increases vitality, helps to cleanse the body and helps with the regeneration of damaged organs particularly the thyroid.

 Eudialyte grades 5 to 5½ on Mohs scale of mineral hardness and when available tends to be used as a lapidary material.
 Fine specimens are sought after by mineral dealers and collectors.